paulocsanz/oAuthund-o/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'sigalogado'@'localhost';
 ```

+This is not the best sysadmin move, be careful with all those permissions.
+TODO: improve this.

 Run:

 `python3 install.py`

-If it fails while installing Flask-MySQL because of `mysql_config` mysql client library is missing on your system (libmysqlclient-dev on Ubuntu).
+If it fails while installing Flask-MySQL because `mysql_config` mysql client library is missing on your system (libmysqlclient-dev on Ubuntu).

 ## Running